| Two weeks after the auction in 1918, we read in the July 31st Register and Matawan

 bible, John Hammels notebook at the from the Monmouth County Historical Association Freneau Collection, deeds, newspapers

 especially the Red Bank Register, Matawan Journal and New York Times, and other historical documents.
-Also

 special thanks to Stephen Gale, an Architectural Research Consultant, who shares a common interest in Freneau and his lands